abc-3/kepler/README.md

 Kepler MC Solar System Model
 ----------------------------------------------------------------------------------
-The aim of this project is a three.js replica of Kepler's solar system model, based on a specific concentic arrangement of the [Platonic solids](https://en.wikipedia.org/wiki/Platonic_solid):
+The aim of this project is a three.js replica of the solar system model described in [Mysterium Cosmographicum](https://en.wikipedia.org/wiki/Mysterium_Cosmographicum), based on a concentic arrangement of the [Platonic solids](https://en.wikipedia.org/wiki/Platonic_solid):

 Kepler, Johannes, and E J. Aiton.
 The Secret of the Universe =: Mysterium Cosmographicum.
 New York: Abaris Books, 1981.
 Print.